Mardi Gras Massacre: Plot

 At his apartment, John wines and dines Sissy with a meal of Chinese food at her request.
-However, when John prepares to perform his ritual murder of Sissy, he hesitates, sensing her inherent purity and lack of corruption.
-He initially orders her to leave but, unaware of his plans, insists that they complete their transaction.
-John continues to bind Sissy and proceeds with the ritual, murdering her.
+However, when John prepares to perform his ritual murder of Sissy, he asks her how old she is, and learning she is 19 years old, he orders her to leave.
+Unaware of his plans, she insists that they complete their transaction.
+John then binds Sissy and proceeds with the ritual, murdering her.

 Meanwhile, Sherry becomes enraged with Frank after learning he pocketed money found with Shirley's body and vows never to see him again.
 Sherry goes out for drinks at a local disco, where she gets into a drunken fight with another woman.
 Sergeant Mayer witnesses the incident and escorts Sherry back to her apartment.
 She tells Mayer she plans on leaving New Orleans as the annual Mardi Gras celebration begins the following day.

-Meanwhile, John meets Joe, a bartender, and offers him a large sum of money for three prostitutes for Fat Tuesday, during which he plans to provide three women to Coatl at once.
+John meets Joe, a bartender, and offers him a large sum of money for three prostitutes for Fat Tuesday, during which he plans to provide three women to Coatl at once.
 One of the three Joe offers him is Sherry.
 John inebriates the women with pisco and prepares for the murder ritual.
 Meanwhile, Frank and Mayer are alerted to John's apartment by the Chinese food vendor who delivered there.

-Frank and Mayer rush to the apartment and botch the ritual, saving Sherry and the other two prostitutes.
+Frank and Mayer rush to the apartment and prevent the ritual, saving Sherry and the other two prostitutes.
 John flees via a fire escape and leads Frank and Mayer on a chase through the French Quarter, ending at the Governor Nicholls Street Wharf.
 There, John steals a police car and crashes it into the Mississippi River.
-When they pull the vehicle from the water, they find the ritual mask, but John is nowhere to be seen.
+When they pull the vehicle from the water, they find the ritual mask, but John's body is nowhere to be seen.

 Release

-Mardi Gras Massacre was released in the United States on 1983, five years after its completion and was given an X rating by the MPAA.
+Mardi Gras Massacre was released in the United States in 1983, five years after its completion and was given an X rating by the MPAA.
 It opened in St. Louis, Missouri on February 11, 1983, and in Kansas City on March 26, 1983, as a triple-bill with Sorceress and Humanoids.

 The film was on the UK government's list of Video Nasties in the 1980s.
 In 2022, the film was finally submitted to the British Board of Film Classification and received an uncut 18 certificate for UK release.